nevrome/cultrans.bronzeageburials.article2019/review/answer_to_review_2.md

 To address this issue I modified Figure 6.
 I added...

-1. ... an additional graph Figure 6 A that shows the median (with an lower to upper quartile ribbon) of the graves per year and region.
+1. ... an additional graph Figure 6 A that shows the medians (with an lower to upper quartile range ribbon) of the graves per year and region.

-2. ... an indication of the mean of this medians for each 200 years time window in Figure 6 B. The square markers show on how much data the correlation observations are based.
+2. ... an indication of the mean of this medians for each 200 years time window in Figure 6 B. The square markers show, on how much data the correlation observations are based.

-3. ... an indication of the p-values in Figure 6 B to show which correlations are significant.
+3. ... an indication of the p-Values in Figure 6 B to show which correlations are significant.

 I also modified the description of this figure in the Materials and Methods as well as in the Results and the Discussion sections accordingly.
 I believe these changes are sufficient to visually convey the underlying uncertainty.